Maximilian93B/NoteTaker/README.md

 1. **Static File Serving**: The initial problem was with the static file serving.
 I started by ensuring that the Express.js server was set up to serve static files.
 This meant configuring the server to deliver the appropriate public files to the user.

-2. **API Endpoint Creation**: Next, I Focused on the API Endpoints, Most of witch just had to be GET and POST, although i added a DELETE but we will get to that later.
-I ran into some path issues but after moving around some of the files in the front end and changing the routes we got it! voila!!
+2. **API Endpoint Creation**: Next, I Focused on the API Endpoints 'GET' and 'POST' although I added a 'DELETE' but we will get to that later.
+I ran into some path issues but after moving around some of the files in the front-end and changing the routes we got it!
+Voila!!

-3. **Implementing DELETE Functionality**: The front end had a delete feature but it was not connected to the backend.
+3. **Implementing DELETE Functionality**: The front-end had a delete feature but it was not connected to the backend.
 So of course we connected it, using uuids I was able to assign each note a specific id and then call on that id to be deleted from the db.

    ![DELETE Request Code Snippet](./Assets/Screenshot%202024-01-18%20230848.png)